mtrives02/CLUE/README.md

 [Click here to download the full version of the CLUE dataset](https://github.com/mtrives02/CLUE/releases/download/1.0/clue_dataset.zip)

 ## Description
 CLUE is a Spanish-English pararell dataset for training and evaluating LLMs in figurative language processing.
-It is based on the Conventional Figurative Language Theory (CFLT) and is composed of metaphors, idioms, similes, and proverbs.
+It is based on the Conventional Figurative Language Theory (CFLT) and is composed of one-word metaphors, idioms, similes, and proverbs.

 CLUE's bilingual nature allows for a direct comparative evaluation of performance in English versus Spanish, a language with comparatively fewer resources in the field of AI.
 The dataset can be used in multiple figurative language processing tasks, such as detection, interpretation, and generation.

-The CLUE dataset was developed within the framework of the Master's Thesis "El lenguaje figurado en los LLM: Evaluación y análisis" (Figurative Language in LLMs: Evaluation and Analysis) at the University of Alicante.
+The CLUE dataset was developed within the framework of the Master's thesis "El lenguaje figurado en los LLM: evaluación y análisis" (Figurative Language in LLMs: Evaluation and Analysis) at the University of Alicante.
 The thesis provides a detailed description of CLUE's creation and a comprehensive evaluation of the performance of several state-of-the-art language models.